glouppe/info8010-deep-learning/lecture2.md

 satisfies
 $$\sup\_{x \in I\_p} |f(x) - F(x)| < \epsilon.$$

+---

+class: middle

+The universal approximation theorem
-- It guarantees that even a single hidden-layer network can represent any classification problem in which the boundary is locally linear (smooth);
+- guarantees that even a single hidden-layer network can represent any classification problem in which the boundary is locally linear (smooth);
-- It does not inform about good/bad architectures, nor how they relate to the optimization procedure.
+- does not inform about good/bad architectures, nor how they relate to the optimization procedure.
-- The universal approximation theorem generalizes to any non-polynomial (possibly unbounded) activation function, including the ReLU (Leshno, 1993).
+- generalizes to any non-polynomial (possibly unbounded) activation function, including the ReLU (Leshno, 1993).

 ---